WordPress Security: The Complete Guide

 Third Party Security

 We’ve outlined some of the basic elements of good WordPress security.
-Another way to ensure your WordPress site is really secure is to make use of a third party security services.
+Another way to ensure your WordPress site is really secure is to make use of a third party security service.

 Activate an automatic backup solution